 - Your Latest Posts: Select this radio button to display your latest post on the home page.

 - Posts Page: In the pull-down box select the page that you want to use to display your posts.
-If you do not select any page you will not be able to access the posts page via. categories, archives, or calendar links.
-Even if it is a password protected page then also visitors will not be able to view the page.
-Also, assigned templates will be ignored and the index.php page will control its display.
+If you miss selecting any page then you will only be able to access the posts page via. categories, archives, or calendar links.
+Also, the password-protected pages will allow the visitor to view page without prompting the password.
+Further, assigned templates will be ignored and the theme index.php page will control its display.

 Blog Pages show at most

 Enter the number of posts that you want to display per page in your site.

 Syndication feeds show the most recent